-- 5. It is an enterprise which is organized, financed and controlled wholly by the centre or state government and it is under the control of its head Mrs. Jeevan Raj (IAS).
+4. It is an enterprise which is organized, financed and controlled wholly by the centre or state government and it is under the control of its head Mrs. Jeevan Raj (IAS).
 He is not taking any interest in its functioning of providing cheap clean water to a large section of the society as he is busy in the preparation of his son's marriage coming after 3 months.
-As a result, important decisions are getting delayed resulting in the suffering of revenue and well being of public, as it required the consent of its head. - a) Which type of organization has been described in the above para? - b) What social values are achieved by govt, through such organization. - c) What are the limitations of such organization in this case.
+As a result, important decisions are getting delayed resulting in the suffering of revenue and well being of public, as it required the consent of its head.

+- a) Which type of organization has been described in the above para? - b) What are the limitations of such organization in this case.